leo8799/Agentic-AI/README.md

   - Implemented the `exec_action_select` function using Selenium to directly modify selected values in dropdown menus.

 - **API Migration from OpenAI to Gemini**:
-  - Replaced OpenAI’s API with Gemini API for better performance and cost efficiency.
+  - Replaced OpenAI's API with Gemini API for better performance and cost efficiency.
   - Refactored the entire project to accommodate differences in JSON response format.
   - Adjusted key mappings in the response structure (`content` → `parts`).

-- **Self-Reflction:**
+- **Self-Reflection:**
   - Add a Reflection Agent to evaluate the Agent's Thought and Action.
   - Record the Main Agent's and Reflection Agent's Trajectory.

+- **New Text Generation Features**:
+  - Added `generatetext` action to generate literature summaries using RAG.
+  - Implemented automatic PDF processing and storage in vector database.

+- **Vector Database Integration**:
+  - Automatic PDF storage in vector database for efficient retrieval.
+  - Support for arXiv PDF processing and indexing.
+  - Enhanced RAG capabilities for text generation and manual creation.

+- **Instruction Manual Generation**:
+  - Implemented task-based manual generation using RAG.
+  - Generates structured planning guides for WebVoyager.
+  - Integrates with vector database for relevant information retrieval.

 These modifications improve WebVoyager's ability to handle complex web interactions and ensure seamless integration with new API structures.